|Nutritional Guidelines (per serving)|

 Beyond the spirit of choice, the pisco sour is a classically styled sour drink.
 It includes either lemon or lime juice and simple syrup for sweet and sour notes that you can adjust to taste.
 The egg white gives it an inviting foamy top with none of the eggy flavor.
 The bitters finish it off beautifully while adorning the foam with brown drops you can have fun styling (think latte art, by swirling the colored foam with a toothpick).

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the pisco, lemon juice, simple syrup, and egg.
+In a cocktail shaker filled with ice, pour the pisco, lemon juice, simple syrup, and egg white.